UoB-COMSM0166/2025-group-14/README.md

 - In the Easy level, the player took 3 points of damage when they collided with the canal; in the Difficult level, the player took 5 points of damage when colliding with the canal
 - In the Easy level, there was no pursuer chasing the player.
 In the Difficult level, an AI pursuer chased the player boat, adding challenge and tension to gameplay.

 Ten participants took part in our quantitative evaluation.
 Each participant played the game at each of the two levels (we asked them to complete two loops around our prototype canal circuit).
-To control for bias that could arise from participants always playing levels in the same order (thus causing their learning in the first level to affect the useability results of the second level), we alternated the order in which participants played each level.
-I.e. the first participant played Easy-then-Difficult, the second played Difficult-then-Easy, etc. After completing each level, the participant completed the SUS and the NASA TLX.
-The results are shown below.
+To control for bias that could arise from participants always playing levels in the same order (thus causing their learning in the first level they played to affect the useability results of the second level), we alternated the order in which participants played each level.
+I.e. the first participant played Easy-then-Difficult, the second played Difficult-then-Easy, etc. After completing each level, the participant completed the NASA TLX questionnaire.

 The NASA TLX asks a user to rate the perceived workload of a system (i.e. how effortful it is to use the system) in 6 categories.
 The results of our evaluation are shown below (raw data is given in Appendix 1).